Victims of Texas, Ohio shootings included parents, students

 “Nicholas was dedicated to caring for others,” university President Malachi Van Tassell said in a statement.

-The family released a statement through a relative saying member were “heartbroken by the loss of our Nicholas” and asking for privacy.
+The family released a statement through a relative saying they are “heartbroken by the loss of our Nicholas” and asking for privacy.

-Cumer had been in Dayton as part of his internship program with the Maple Tree Cancer Alliance, which strives to improve the quality of life for those with cancer through exercise nutrition, and faith.
+Cumer had been in Dayton as part of his internship program with the Maple Tree Cancer Alliance, which strives to improve the quality of life for those with cancer through exercise, nutrition and faith.

 “He was well liked and respected by everyone on our team, and we all will miss him very much,” the organization said in a statement.
 Cumer was a week away from completing his internship.